Walbrook median real estate price is $222,818, which is less expensive than 90.0% of Maryland neighborhoods and 75.7% of all U.S. neighborhoods.

 The types of households in a neighborhood can tell a lot about the character and lifestyle of those living here.
 NeighborhoodScout's exclusive analysis reveals that this neighborhood, above nearly every neighborhood in America, has a greater percentage of its residents living alone: 55.0%.
 This is a higher percent living alone than we found in 97.6% of all U.S. neighborhoods.
 Often residents who live alone are new arrivals to an area who are single, and often senior citizens who have lost a spouse.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The Walbrook neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Walbrook neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 11.0% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 96.5% of all neighborhoods in America.

 The neighbors in the Walbrook neighborhood in Baltimore are low income, making it among the lowest income neighborhoods in America.
 NeighborhoodScout's research shows that this neighborhood has an income lower than 96.7% of U.S. neighborhoods.
 With 58.9% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 96.8% of U.S. neighborhoods.